Heinrich Heine University Düsseldorf: Central Administration

 The central administration has five departments: student affairs, academic management, personnel and organisation, finance, and facility management.
 It is the backbone of the university in terms of formal structures and governance processes.
 Head of approximately 340 administrative staff is the chancellor.
 Furthermore, the chancellor's three staff offices are responsible for legal advisory, work safety and protection of the environment, and internal auditing.
 Current tasks for the university administration are the implementation of a campus management system as well as the renovation and improvement of campus infrastructure.

-Research

-HHU's motto, "Life.Nature.Society", suggests its core competencies in research and teaching.
-Effective cooperation with university and non-university partners led to a rise in third-party funding from 49 million Euros in 2008 to 67 million Euros in 2011.
-Projects of the Medical Faculty account for circa 35 million Euros of this competitive budget.

-Renowned research collaborations and high-class individual projects made various national and international successes possible:

 National

 In 2012 HHU and its partner institutions – the University of Cologne, the Max Planck Institute for Plant Breeding Research and Forschungszentrum Jülich – received the grant for the Cluster of Excellence CEPLAS in the Excellence Initiative of the German Federal and State Governments.
-CEPLAS will investigate solutions for a resource-efficient plant growth against the backdrop of a growing world population on the one hand and dwindling natural resources on the other.

 International

 HHU is currently involved in 23 international projects funded within the EU's Seventh Framework Programme.
 11 further international projects have just ended.
-Two HHU researchers at the Faculty of Mathematics and Natural Sciences have thus far attained the highest award at European Level, the ERC Advanced Grant.
+Twelve HHU researchers at the Faculty of Mathematics and Natural Sciences currently have the prestigious ERC Grants.

 A culture of entrepreneurship

 HHU promotes research- and knowledge-based start-ups.
 Its concept to strengthen an entrepreneurial culture at and around HHU was successful in the EXIST competition of the Federal Ministry of Economics and Technology (Germany).
-The Centre for Entrepreneurship Düsseldorf (CEDUS) functions as HHU's local one-stop shop for all queries related to self-employment and starting one's own company.
-Available support includes coaching, the acquisition of grants, professional training and further education.
-The transfer agency DIWA GmbH is responsible for any coordinated activity in this field.